What is time management?

 Using the matrix template provided below, fill in the four quadrants with all the tasks that you have coming up over the next two weeks.

-Learning how to organise yourself is another important part of managing your time and keeping on top of your studies.
-Carefully organise your study time so you can minimise confusion and maximise your efficiency.
+Learning to organise yourself is another important part of managing your time and keeping on top of your studies.
+Carefully organise your study time to minimise confusion and maximise your efficiency.

 Here are some useful techniques to help you get organised: